luckytabby/hello/README.md

 - 👩🏻‍💻 Hi, I’m Maggie!
 - 💭 I’m interested in developing, designing, and drawing.
-- 🍄 I’m currently learning JavaScript and putting the *fun* in function.
+- 🍄 I’m currently learning JavaScript and React and putting the *fun* in function.
 - ✨ I’d love to collaborate on anything creative and cool.
 - 💌 You can reach me at maggiegreymcdonald@gmail.com.